- Login as an accredited lab user

-- Fill in the country, region and city for the sample collection.
+- Complete the country, region and city for the sample collection

-Fill in the Sample Specific Gravity (Initial Testing Procedure), Sample Specific Gravity (Confirmation Procedure), pH.
+- Complete the Sample Specific Gravity (Initial Testing Procedure), Sample Specific Gravity (Confirmation Procedure), pH

 When a Urine Lab/EQAS result is Saved in the Submitted or Partially submitted status with a Date Received by lab that is equal to or greater than 1 March 2019 with a Test result = AAF/ATF, it is mandatory to provide a value in the field Sample Specific Gravity (Confirmation Procedure) for that result.